The Atlas of the Imperium

 The Atlas of the Imperium is a 1984 tabletop role-playing game supplement for Traveller, written by Marc W. Miller, with a cover by Steve Ventners, and published by Game Designers' Workshop.
 One of the classic Traveller Modules series.

 Contents

-The Atlas of the Imperium is a comprehensive star-chart of the Third Imperium and nearby sections.
+The Atlas of the Imperium is a supplement which features a comprehensive star-chart of the Third Imperium as well as the other nearby sections of space.

 Reception

 Craig Sheeley reviewed The Atlas of the Imperium in Space Gamer No. 73.
-Sheeley commented that "Atlas of the Imperium is a major disappointment.
+Sheeley commented "Atlas of the Imperium is a major disappointment.
 Unless the game stats for the systems presented in this supplement are published, you may as well populate the Imperium yourself and save the money."